vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 6. Congratulations, you've deployed the DLP smart contracts!
 You can confirm they're up by searching the address for each on the block explorer: https://satori.vanascan.io/address/<address\>.

-7. In vana-dlp-chatgpt/.env, add an environment variable DLP_CONTRACT_ADDRESS=0x... and DLP_TOKEN_SATORI_CONTRACT=0x (replace with the deployed contract addresses).
+7. In `vana-dlp-chatgpt/.env`, add an environment variable `DLP_CONTRACT_ADDRESS=0x...` and `DLP_TOKEN_SATORI_CONTRACT=0x` (replace with the deployed contract addresses).

-8. Verify the contracts, so we can interact with them directly in the block explorer:
+8. If you made any changes to smart contracts code, verify the contracts, so you can interact with them directly in the block explorer:

 ```bash
 npx hardhat verify --network satori <data_liquidity_pool_address>
 npx hardhat verify --network satori <data_liquidity_pool_token_address> <owner_address>
 ```
+If you didn't make changes, contracts should be verified automatically.
+Ypu may need to wait a few minutes / refresh the page to see the verification status.

 ## Fund Validators